Monday, August 31, 2020

 “It wasn’t anything you did,” Terra said.
 “Some people are just like that, unfortunately.
 Don’t blame yourself for it.”

 Isengrim bowed his head and said, “I was heartbroken.
 And angry.
 I ran away, into the woods, and I became… this.”
 The Werelupe gestured to himself.
 “I grew strong.
-I amassed followers and ascended to kingship.
+I earned thanes and they crowned me their king.
 But that longing…” He clutched his chest.
 “It never went away.
 I needed an owner just as sure as plants need rain—but I also felt like I could no longer trust an owner after the way mine mistreated me.”

 “That explains a lot,” Terra said.
 “I’m so sorry.
 You never deserved to have that happen to you.”

 “You already are doing that,” Isengrim said.
 "But that also means I was meant to be a good Neopet for you.
 I shall have to try much harder than I have been."
-He looked aside.
-“Forgive me for taking you from your family.
-That was wrong of me.
-But—please don’t leave me yet.
-I still need you.”
+He paused.
+“Are you sure you don’t want to leave?”

 “I’ll stay for as long as you need me to,” Terra said.
 She didn't know how long that would be, but now that she was seeing a different side of the Werelupe, one receptive to her help and treating her with unconflicted kindness and respect, she felt they had finally gotten on the right track, and she couldn't abandon someone who needed her.
 Blynn and Hyren would understand—she had similarly helped Hyren turn his life around when they first met.
 She cracked a smile.
 "And next time you need me, just Neomail me, okay?
 The whole kidnapping thing is getting a little old."

 "That's not true," Terra said.
 "Your creator was a jerk, and sure, a lot of people misunderstand and fear Werelupes, but you just needed the right owner.
-I think your culture is really fascinating, and there's nothing wrong with being big and strong and fluffy.
-I'm sorry your kind has been treated so poorly, but you don't have to worry about that with me.
-I promise."
+One who doesn’t see anything wrong with your kind.”

-"Thank you," Isengrim said, his tail waving.
-"Just you allowing me to tell you my feelings means more than you know."
+"Just you allowing me to tell you my feelings means more than you know," Isengrim said.
 He looked over his shoulder and smiled faintly.
 "As their leader, I feel like I can never fully open up to my thanes and burden them with what troubles my mind.
 And Suhel is an excellent second-in-command, but she is a very practical woman and does not seem comfortable discussing matters of the heart."
 He put his paws on Terra's shoulders.
 "You are really the first person I have ever been able to talk to like this.
 Please, let me know how I can repay you."

 "Happy to help," Terra said.
-"That's what owners do.
+"That's what owners – good owners – do.
 If you really want to repay me... could you please let me send a Neomail to Blynn and Hyren?
 I wouldn't tell them where I am, I just need them to know Pharazon and I are safe.
 They must be worried sick about us.”

 Isengrim scratched at the back of his neck.
 “A message to them could be traced if it fell into untrustworthy hands.
 Even if you do not disclose your location in the text, I have it on good word from Skoll that there are spells that can discern where a Neomail originated.
 I cannot not risk the security of the Burrows.”
 His expression grew more sober.
 "Actually, that was the other reason I had you kidnapped.
 I need the outside world to believe we do not exist.
 I trust you know what would have happened if you had suddenly received a Neomail from the Werelupe King."